Funeral: Mausoleum of the First Qin Emperor

 The first emperor of the Qin dynasty, Qin Shi Huang's mausoleum is located in the Lintong District of Xi'an, Shaanxi Province.
 Qin Shi Huang's tomb is one of the World Heritage sites in China.
-Its remarkable feature and size have been known as one of the most important historical sites in China.
-Qin Shi Huang is the first emperor who united China for the first time.
-The mausoleum was built in 247 BCE after he became the emperor of the Qin dynasty.
+Its remarkable feature and size have made it one of the most important historical sites in China.

-Ancient Chinese mausoleums have unique characteristics compared to other cultures[citation?].
-Ancient Chinese thought that the soul remains even after death, (immortal soul) regarded funeral practices as an important tradition.
-From their long history, the construction of mausoleums has developed over time, creating monumental and massive ancient emperor's tomb.
+Ancient Chinese thought that the soul remains even after death, (immortal soul), making funeral practices as an important tradition.

 Archeologists have found more than 8,000 life-sized figures resembling an army surrounding the emperor's tomb.
-The primary purpose of the placement of Terracotta Army is to protect the emperor's tomb.
-The figures were composed of clay and fragments of pottery.
-The Terracotta Army represents soldiers, horses, government officials, and even musicians.
-The arrangement and the weapons they are carrying accurately represent the real formations and weapons of the time.
-Furthermore, facial features aren't identical, each sculpture bearing a unique look.